The Goose, Golden Egg, and Farmer

 He further added:

 “Sometimes we’ve to be patient, soft and have to handle the situation carefully without panic.
 Sometimes we’ve to be a little hard to make things normal again and sometimes we’ve to change ourselves and have to move on with life further.”

 The Toy That Made Wishes Come True

 Matteo was a very proud kid.
 He never wanted to talk to or help the ones who were needy and poor.
-Matteo’s birthday was near and he was very excited like any other kid.
+Matteo’s birthday was approaching, and he was very excited like any other kid.
 His parents made all the preparations and were ready to have his birthday.

 Matteo woke up his birthday morning very happy.
 After a few hours, the birthday party started and everyone came with lots of presents.
 When the party was over and everyone went home tired, Matteo was excited to open his presents although he was very tired.
 He opened all his presents one by one and loved them all.

 Days passed, he played with his new toys when he wanted to.
 Then one day, he opened another one of his new presents and found a toy.
 It seemed like a special toy.
 When he looked into that toy, he was amazed by what it did.
 He came to know that the toy can make all your wishes come true.
 He made wishes and they came true.

 A poor kid got to know about this and he asked Matteo to wish so that he can have food because he was hungry.
 Matteo was an arrogant kid and refused the poor kid to wish for him because he thought that he is of no use.